Aina Abdul: 2024: Bintang Paling Popular and continued recognition

-2025 – present : Artistic Growth and cross-country collaborations
+2025–present: Artistic Growth and cross-country collaborations

 The year 2025 commenced with the final leg of Aina's concert series, the Imaji Tour.
 The concluding performance took place on January 11, 2025, at Dewan Mu'adzam Shah, Universiti Utara Malaysia (UUM), Sintok, Kedah.
 This tour, which began in late 2024, was organized to promote her debut album, Imaji, released in October 2023.
 The tour covered multiple locations, including Sarawak and Kuala Lumpur, allowing Aina to connect with fans across Malaysia.

 Following the tour's conclusion, Aina announced her intention to pause solo concerts for the remainder of 2025.
 This decision was driven by her desire to explore new ventures in the music industry, particularly focusing on collaborations with both local and international artists.

 On April 17, 2025, Aina Abdul has been selected to perform at a state dinner hosted by the Prime Minister of Malaysia, YAB Datuk Seri Anwar Bin Ibrahim, in honor of President Xi Jinping's official visit.
 She performed alongside National Songstress Dato' Sri Siti Nurhaliza.
 As Malaysia assumed its chairmanship for ASEAN in 2025, an official theme song has been composed by Datuk Mokhzani Ismail for the 46th ASEAN Summit (May 26, 2025) and Aina Abdul has once again been selected to be the official singer for the theme song called "Our Land, Our Home".

 Starting June 22, 2025, Aina Abdul has been selected as one of five juries for the singing reality show "Raise The Star Malaysia (RTSMY) - Season 1".
 The 8-episode show aimed to find the best up-and-coming singer who has the potential to become a star.
 At the end of the show, each jury who is also composer will compose a song for the top 5 contestants.
 On August 10, 2025, Didie Shazry was announced as the Winner for RSTMY with the debut single "Peganglah Hati" composed by Aina Abdul.

 On September 13, 2025, Aina Abdul's debut album IMAJI received massive recognition at the highly prestigious annual Malaysian music ceremony Anugerah Industri Muzik 24.
 With 9 nominations across 8 categories, Aina Abdul became one of the most nominated singers in AIM24.
 She begged 4 trophies that night with Best Female Vocal, Best Pop Song, Best Album Recording and the most renowned Best Song.
 With 4 trophies, she became one of the most awarded singers in AIM24 tying with Faizal Tahir.

 On September 26, 2025, Aina Abdul launched her new single titled "Sesaat".
 The song marked the new beginning of her musical journey with cross-country collaborations as she partnered with Sony Music Indonesia and Sony Music Malaysia.
 The song was written by Fabio Asher, Yafi Aria and Trakast.

+On 15 August 2026, at the 40th Anugerah Juara Lagu, Abdul received the Best Performance award for her performance of "Kamu" and was named the Shopee Choice Artist Icon, the latter of which resulted in her selection as Malaysia's representative for the Eurovision Song Contest Asia 2026.
+Her entry for the contest has yet to be announced.